weipin/Cycles/docs/preserved_request_state.rst

 Preserved request state
 =======================

-You can ask a Session to apply specified states for each request being sent through.
-"States" can be HTTP headers or query parameters.
+You can ask a Session to apply specified state for each request being sent through.
+"State" includes HTTP headers or query parameters.
 A practical sample can explain this feature better.

 Tastypie_ is a fine web service API framework for Django, which can be used to